-Each case is different – it depends on level of pain the tooth is causing, where the root canal is and likelihood of infection impacting other tissues.
+Each case is different – it depends on the level of pain the tooth is causing, where the root canal is and the likelihood of infection impacting other tissues.

 However, typically once the nerve of the tooth is infected or damaged, root canal treatment is the only way to save the tooth.

-If the tooth is symptom-free, it can be left untreated if preferred, however we typically recommend dealing with problems as soon as possible.
-We would rather know you only need ‘routine maintenance’ than know we will face more pain or other complications (such as forced extraction of the tooth) in the longer term.
+If the tooth is symptom-free, it can be left untreated if preferred, however, we typically recommend dealing with problems as soon as possible.

 “We create attractive, healthy confident smiles for patients that last for years.”